To start using PHP_CodeSniffer, enable it in Repository Settings. To configure the coding standard you want to follow, add

 The following standards are detected automatically:

-Autodetection is based on file names and directory structure.
-If autodetection fails, you can specify a standard in
+If this auto-detection fails, you can specify a standard in

 linter: code_sniffer: dir: app/ standard: phpcs.xml extensions: php,inc,lib encoding: utf-8 ignore: app/Vendor